davea42/libdwarf-regressiontests/README.md

 in from a shell script) to prefix with C:/msys64/davea always.
 That is awkward.

-See libdwarf-code/src/bin/dwarfdump/dwarfdump.c see homeify().
+See libdwarf-code/src/bin/dwarfdump/dwarfdump.c see homeify() and See libdwarf-code/src/bin/dwarfdump/dd_sanitized.c  and See libdwarf-code/test/dirtostd.py and see libdwarf-code/test/test_transformpath.py .
-See libdwarf-code/src/bin/dwarfdump/dd_sanitized.c
-See libdwarf-code/test/canonicalpath.py and
-libdwarf-code/test/test_transformpath.py
-we address this sort of issue.
 The meson option -Dregressiontesting=true is important and is arranged by the regression test building scripts noticing the environment variable DWREGRESSIONTEMP has the value 'y').